 Fighters see less of a performance boost, however.
 We opted to remove the paddles as with no use for the right stick, thumbs are free to tangle with the face buttons.
 The faceted d-pad helps somewhat with MKX and KI combos: it doesn’t roll in a perfectly smooth fashion, instead the eight directional inputs are clearly defined and the feedback lets you know you’ve hit them and with that when to stop, or change direction as appropriate.
 The difference was disappointingly slight, but it is there and the hair-triggers also help with timings on move modifiers thanks to their faster reaction time.
 Serious fighters will want to hold onto their fight-sticks.

 Switching gears in racing games has never felt more natural, though it’s insignificant by comparison, truth be told.
 Then games like Divinity: Original Sin and Project Spark didn’t benefit in any way from the controller, though it was still nice just to be holding something more comfortable regardless.

-The Xbox One Elite wireless controller is easily the best we’ve ever held, that said, it should be considering it’s the most expensive we’ve ever held.
-Comparably it actually provides great value for money - it’s cheaper than its closest competitors, much sexier, of a better build quality and official.
-It has genuinely changed our gaming experience for the better; after a lifetime of no paddles, hair triggers and other gadgetry, we’re now glad to have them in our lives and will never look back.
+The Xbox One Elite wireless controller is easily the best we’ve ever held, but, that said, it should be, considering it’s the most expensive we’ve ever held.
+Comparably it actually provides great value for money - it’s cheaper than its closest competitors, much sexier, of a better build quality, and official.
+It has genuinely changed our gaming experience for the better; after a lifetime with no paddles, hair triggers and other gadgetry, we’re now glad to have them in our lives and will never look back.